 Test results (85mm):

-The zoom Minolta New MD 28-85/3.5-4.5 can easy to fights against primes in the center and the middle, from F5.6 at least, even if wide opened this zoom displays a very good result.
-Difference in resolution on these positions is small and I think that can be skipped during the selection of lens for the walk.
+The zoom Minolta New MD 28-85/3.5-4.5 can easy to fight against primes in the center and the middle, from F5.6 at least, even if wide opened this zoom displays a very good result.
+The difference in resolution on these positions is small and I think that can be skipped during the selection of lens for the walk.
 Great result, and nice news, especially for owners of cameras with APS-C sensors.

 What about corners – zoom has no chances against primes and was beaten by all others of competitors.
-This result can be easy predicted right after reading of main review-article, and this comparison just shows the size of difference in resolution to help to make right decision if photographer are choosing between primes or zoom.
+This result can be easy predicted right after reading the main review-article, and this comparison just shows the size of the difference in resolution to help to make the right decision if the photographer is choosing between primes or zoom.
 It’s good to remember that resolution in corners is important in landscapes or interiors photos, but for most other styles it can be neglected easy.